 Clusters commercial activities.
 Principally defined by their retail functions and typically exist as part of a hierarchy of centres.
-Types range from the full fledged CBD with a wide range of retail and business services to the traditional main street, to the more recent undercover shopping mall and the little neighbourhood cluster of shops servicing the local residents.
+Types range from the full fledged CBD with a wide range of retail and business services to the traditional main street, to the recent undercover more shopping mall and the little neighbourhood cluster of shops servicing the local residents.